 - What are the ways to make contribution to EU-level decision-making more inclusive and how can you best advocate for these changes?

 This learning package was prepared within the framework of the ParticipatiON Project, funded by the European Union.
-Views and opinions expressed in this material are however those of the author(s) only and do not necessarily reflect those of the European Union or European Education and Culture Executive Agency (EACEA).
+Views and opinions expressed in this material are however those of ECNL only and do not necessarily reflect those of the European Union or European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor the granting authority can be held responsible for them.